Liberal Arts Minor

-Most students who enter Baruch College with 30 or fewer credits must complete an arts and sciences minor as part of the College Option Requirement of the Pathways general education curriculum.
+Most students who enter Baruch College with 30 or fewer credits must complete a liberal arts minor as part of the College Option Requirement of the Pathways general education curriculum.
 Students may declare a second minor, but no more than two; they are advised to plan their minors early and to complete them over several semesters.
 For additional information, please refer to the Undergraduate Bulletin.

 The Weissman School offers both single-discipline and interdisciplinary minors, which include courses from two or more departments.
 The interdisciplinary minors are listed below: